-The doctoral program is intended to provide graduate students with a deep, foundational education in statistics, along with further in-depth knowledge in the student’s chosen area of specialisation.
-The purpose of the program is furthermore to provide the graduate student with the skills needed to apply statistical methods to practical problems, study current literature, and conduct scientific research, with particular emphasis on the development of statistical methods.
+The purpose of the program is further to provide the graduate student with the skills needed to apply statistical methods to practical problems, study current literature, and conduct scientific research, with particular emphasis on the development of statistical methods.
 Students should also develop skills in presenting and disseminating their research in both academic and non-academic settings.

 Research students in statistics must have the following: